Tarflower Chapter

 - Program - Chair: Spencer Bennett

-- Budget - Chair: Erik Ransom
+- Budget - Chair: Pete Costello

-- Events - Chair: Jim Irwin
+- Events - Chair: Vacant

 - Plant Sales and Fund Drives - Chair: Jackie Rolly